connertate/Snaptrack/README.md

 # Overview
 We take your privacy very seriously.
 Snaptrack app does not collect any personal data.
 All information that you input into the Snaptrack app remains privately stored on your device.

-# ayment Data and Purchase History
+# Payment Data and Purchase History
 The App uses RevenueCat to manage trial versions and paid subscriptions.
 RevenueCat's Privacy Policy can be found here: https://www.revenuecat.com/privacy/

 # Your Consent